NoTwistedHere/Roblox-Apis/Documentations/auth.roblox.com.md

                                 }
                             },
                             "type": "array",
-                            "description": "The list of bundles - {Roblox.Authentication.Api.Models.BundleResponse}", "readOnly": true
+                            "description": "The list of bundles - {Api response model to represent a bundle}", "readOnly": true
                         }
                     }